Account

 And we are all leaving after a fun and incredible journey remaining good friends.
 You can’t always say that after an intense month.

-The 2024 Jarvis Island DXpedition wishes to thank the staff of the USFWS in Hawaii for their hard work in approving this minimally invasive operation on Jarvis Island NWR.
-Jarvis is part of the Pacific Remote Islands Marine National Monument.
-The Monument encompasses approximately 495,189 square miles of open ocean, coral reef and island habitats, making the total area of the Monument nearly five times the size of all the U.S. National Parks combined and nearly twice the size of the state of Texas.
-Within the boundaries of the Monument rest seven national wildlife refuges: Howland, Baker, Jarvis, Johnston, Wake, Palmyra and Kingman.
+The 2024 Jarvis Island DXpedition wishes to thank the staff of the U.S. Fish and Wildlife Service (USFWS) in Hawaii for issuing a Special Use Permit to approve this minimally invasive operation on Jarvis Island NWR and within the PRIMNM.
+The PRIMNM encompasses approximately 490,000 square miles of open ocean, coral reef, and island habitats, making the total area of the PRIMNM nearly five times the size of all the U.S. National Parks combined and nearly twice the size of the state of Texas.
+Within the boundaries of the Monument rest seven national wildlife refuges: Howland, Baker, and Jarvis Islands, Johnston, Wake and Palmyra Atolls, and Kingman Reef.

 Now we can all sit, relax, and rejoice in our success and plan the next adventure using new technology we are now dreaming about.